top-guns/etl-gun/README.md

 * Many kind of source and destination endpoints, for example PostgreSql, csv, json, xml
 * Work with any type of data, including hierarchical data structures (json, xml) and support typescript types
 * With endpoint events mechanism you can handle different stream events, for example stream start/end, errors and other (see [Endpoint](#endpoint))
-* You can create Telegram bots with [TelegramEndpoint](#telegramendpoint) to control the ETL process for example
+* You can create Telegram bots with [Telegram.Endpoint](#telegram) to control the ETL process for example
 * You can translate some data to another language with [GoogleTranslateHelper](#googletranslatehelper)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------